 Generally, the court would order the parent who is not being deployed to make the child available for parenting time with the soldier who would be leaving for military service.
 In addition, the deployed soldier should be able to have physical custody of the child during a leave or furlough.

 While a military parent is deployed, the court generally includes communication guidelines in a temporary custody agreement.
 The court may order that the child can speak with the military parent by telephone, email, or video without interference by the custodial parent.
-A child custody modification lawyer in Marietta can provide further clarification about how the modification process works for servicemembers and their families.
+A lawyer in Marietta can provide further clarification about how the child custody modification process works for servicemembers and their families.

 Depending on the circumstances, you do not necessarily need to keep the same custody agreement until your kids turn 18.
 Marietta courts are aware that children grow and change, and their needs become different as the years progress.